preignition/program-user-guide/app/survey/explanation/understanding-form-logic.md

 In a static survey, every respondent sees the same questions in the same order.
 This can lead to survey fatigue, especially if many questions are irrelevant to the person taking it.

 The primary goal of form logic is to create a **personalized, efficient pathway** through the survey.
-By dynamically showing or hiding questions, you respect the respondent's time and gather higher-quality, cleaner data.
+By dynamically showing or hiding questions (or sections, or pages), you respect the respondent's time and gather higher-quality, cleaner data.

 ## How the Logic Engine Works